-Assign U07.1 COVID-19, virus identified, mandatory, regardless of significance, when acute infection due to the COVID-19 virus is confirmed by a positive COVID-19 lab test result.
+Assign U07.1 COVID-19, virus identified, mandatory, regardless of significance, when there is a diagnosis of an acute infection due to the COVID-19 virus confirmed by a positive COVID-19 test result, or when the physician or primary care provider or infection control staff documents a positive COVID-19 test result.

-Assign U07.2 COVID-19, virus not identified, mandatory, regardless of significance, when there is a final diagnosis of (suspected) COVID-19 and the COVID-19 lab test result is inconclusive or not available, or testing is not performed.
-Do not assign U07.2 when COVID-19 is ruled out by a negative COVID-19 lab test result.
+Assign U07.2 COVID-19, virus not identified, mandatory, regardless of significance, when there is a final diagnosis of (suspected) COVID-19 and the COVID-19 test result is inconclusive or not available, or testing is not performed.
+Do not assign U07.2 when COVID-19 is ruled out by a negative COVID-19 test result.

-Use COVID-19 lab test results, when available, to confirm or to rule out documentation of suspected COVID-19 when the physician/primary care provider or infection control staff does not document the COVID-19 lab test results.
+Use COVID-19 test results, when available, to confirm or to rule out documentation of suspected COVID-19 when the physician/primary care provider or infection control staff does not document the COVID-19 test results.